-HE 1.1 Code Compliance.
+- HE 1.1 Code Compliance.
 The City will continue its proactive and reactive efforts to preserve residential neighborhoods, encourage good property management practices, and minimize physical deterioration of existing housing units through compliance with zoning, building, and maintenance standards.
 When violations of these standards are confirmed to exist, property owners and tenants will be notified and encouraged to address them and bring the property into compliance.

-Time period: Code Compliance Division initiates investigation into housingof receiving a complaint throughout the planning period
+In addition, the City will conduct surveys twice a year for property maintenance, targeted in areas with higher concentrations of lower-income households. - Time period:Code Compliance Division initiates investigation into housingrelated code violations generally within seven business days of receiving a complaint throughout the planning period; Surveys twice each year